krakrukra/PocketAdmin/README.md

 but hardware design files as well.
 This allows the user to do substantial
 modifications to the design, as well as provides an option to build your own units.

-2. Has a built-in interpreter (compatible with existing ducky script) which takes text files directly,
+2. Has a built-in interpreter (compatible with older ducky script 1.0) which takes text files directly,
 so you never have to install any encoder software and keep converting payload.txt to inject.bin.

 3. Has USB mass storage capability, allowing for better payloads; the memory chip is integrated,